schambig/schambig/README.md

 <!---------- More about me section ---------->
 ### More about me:

-* 🛠 I am currently improving my Data Structure and Algorithms skills (using C language) and documenting the process, take a look at the repository:
+* 🛠 I am currently improving my Data Structure and Algorithms skills (C language) and documenting the process, take a look at the repository:
 [Data Structures](https://github.com/schambig/data_structures)
 * 👨🏻‍💻 I am currently learning Python, HTML and CSS.
 * 📝 I write about the cool stuff that I am learning, read my latest blog post [here.](https://medium.com/@schambig/)